turingschool/curriculum/source/projects/clone_wars.markdown

 ## Intro

-In this project you'll take a client's website and rebuild it as a Sinatra and SQL-database powered web application -- without permission.
+In this project you'll take a client's website and rebuild it as a Sinatra and SQL-database powered web application.

 ## Learning Goals